This Simple Country Chicken Casserole is full of earthy, clean flavours that promise to settle an overindulged festive body and soul by the bowlful.

-Happy New Year to you and your family, I wish you all the best for 2015!
+Happy New Year to you and your family, I wish you all the best for the year ahead :)

 - 8 chicken thighs

-- few sprigs of fresh thyme leaves only
+- 3 sprigs fresh thyme - leaves only

-Remove the skin from the chicken thighs and pop in the casserole dish along with the tomatoes, water, thyme, garlic, onion and mustard, and cook for 1 hour with the lid on.
+Remove the skin from the chicken thighs and pop into the casserole dish along with the tomatoes, onions, thyme, garlic, mustard,stock cube and water.